Land degradation and SDG 15.3.1

 “proportion of land that is degraded over total land area”

-This document provides a brief introduction to SDG Indicator 15.3.1 and describes how each indicator is calculated by Trends.Earth.
+This page provides a brief introduction to SDG Indicator 15.3.1 and describes how each indicator is calculated by Trends.Earth.

 In order to assess the area degraded, SDG Indicator 15.3.1 uses information from 3 sub-indicators: